-Region: RES overtaken coal, oil and gas in EU’s electricity generation6.
-August 2020. / SEE Energy News
+Region: RES overtaken coal, oil and gas in EU’s electricity generation, SEE Energy News

 Renewable energy sources (RES) have overtaken coal, oil and gas in the European Union’s electricity generation, for the first time.